A standard homeowner’s insurance policy does not cover

 How to Purchase Flood Insurance?

-Flood insurance is administered through local casualty
+Flood insurance is sold through local insurance agents.
+Homeowners and

 purchase flood insurance coverage.
 Building owners can insure both the